 If you’re not issuing and accepting them at your business, then you could very well be undermining your long-term success.

 Here are the main reasons why your business needs to start accepting and offering gift cards.

 1. Gift Cards Increases traffic.

 Make no mistake about it, they will bring in more customers to your business.
 For every one that sells the results in at least two customers – the individual who purchased it and the recipient.

 Additionally, First Data discovered that more than 10 percent of gift card recipients had never (or rarely) visited a merchant’s location before receiving a gift card.
 This is definitely more powerful than “word-of-mouth” advertising since your most loyal customers are actually paying you money to gain new business.

 2. Generates more revenue.

 Besides increasing traffic, customers who use gift cards aren’t as price sensitive.
 They actually consider them as free money or a discount, which means that they’ll spend more than the value of the card when redeeming the card.
 In fact, two out of three consumers who pay with a gift card will spend 38 percent more than the the card’s value.

 3. Besides relationships.

 If you offer a well-designed gift card program, you have the ability to gather contact information and track the purchasing behavior of your customers.
 With access to these types of analytics you improve your marketing efforts, boost future sales, and build relationships by keeping in-touch with the customers who have purchased or used gift cards.

 If you offer these electronically, you can connect with gift givers and receivers through multiple touch-points.
 For example, recipients will have to visit your site to activate it, check their balance, shop, reload the card, check out your other products, and receive newsletters.
-You could also tie them to a loyalty program so that you can reward customers for verry visit, purchase and, reload.
+You could also tie them to a loyalty program; allowing you to reward customers for every visit, purchase and, reload.

 4. Decreases returned merchandise.